-To approve Proposal 4, holders of a majority of the votes cast on the matter must vote FOR the proposal.
+To approve Proposal 4, holders of a majority of the outstanding shares of common stock of the Company entitled to vote must vote FOR the proposal.
 For amending the Company's Amended and Restated Certificate of Incorporation to effect a reverse stock split of Company common stock (without reducing the authorized number of shares of Company common stock), in the range of 1-for-2 to 1-for-10 share if and when determined by the Company's board of directors, the votes cast FOR must exceed the votes cast AGAINST.
 Only FOR and AGAINST votes will affect the outcome.
 Abstentions will have no effect on the voting of Proposal 4.
 Proposal 4 is a non-routine matter.
 Therefore, if your shares are held by your brokerage firm in street name and you do not timely provide voting instructions with respect to your shares, your brokerage firm cannot vote your shares on Proposal 4.
 Shares held in street name by banks, brokerage firms or other nominees who indicate on their proxies that they do not have authority to vote the shares on Proposal 4 will not be counted as votes FOR or AGAINST from any nominee.
 As a result, such "broker non-votes" will have no effect on the voting on Proposal 4.

-• Proposal 5-2019 Plan Amendment Proposal
+• Proposal 5 - 2019 Plan Amendment Proposal